deepakperumal/chat/README.md

 ## Disclaimer:
-For updated version of AngularJS-Boilerplate please use this one: https://github.com/jbutko/ExpressJS-Socket.IO-AngularJS-Boilerplate/tree/master/client
+For updated version of AngularJS-app please use this one: https://github.com/jbutko/ExpressJS-Socket.IO-AngularJS-app/tree/master/client
 It's component based, based on Angular v1.6.1 and as routing library is used Angular UI Router v1.

-# AngularJS-Boilerplate
+# AngularJS-app
-Simple AngularJS Boilerplate to kick start your new project with SASS support and Gulp watch/build tasks
+Simple AngularJS app to kick start your new project with SASS support and Gulp watch/build tasks

 # Features
 * SASS support including sourceMaps